Go Back

 Make the Strawberry Cupcakes

-• Set aside 2 tablespoons of the granulated sugar.
+2. Set aside 2 tablespoons (you can estimate) of the granulated sugar.
 This will be used to help stabilize the egg whites later when whipped.

-• In a large bowl, add all the rest of the granulated sugar, the cake flour, baking powder and salt to a mixing bowl and stir to combine.
+3. In a large bowl, add all the rest of the granulated sugar, the cake flour, baking powder, and salt to a mixing bowl and stir to combine.

-• Add the strawberry milk, oil, egg yolks, vanilla extract and food coloring (if using) to the flour mixture and beat on medium speed for 2 full minutes.
+4. Add the strawberry milk, oil, egg yolks, vanilla extract, and food coloring (if using) to the flour mixture and beat on medium speed for 2 full minutes.

-• Bake for 12-15 minutes at 375 °F or until the cupcakes springs back when pressed lightly.
+8. Bake for 12-15 minutes at 375 °F or until the cupcakes spring back when pressed lightly.

 Make the Strawberry Ermine Frosting

-• Once the roux base has cooled, transfer it to the bowl of your stand mixer affixed with a whisk attachment.
-Whip at high speed for 2-4 minutes to aerate.
+4. Once the roux base has completely cooled, transfer it to a mixing bowl and whip at high speed for 2-4 minutes to aerate.
+It should be very pale, almost white.

-• Change to a paddle attachment and add the unsalted butter 1-2 tablespoons at a time.
-Add food coloring as desired & beat at high speed until the last chunk has been completely incorporated and frosting is fluffy.
+5. Add the unsalted butter 1-2 tablespoons at a time and add food coloring as desired.
+Continue beating at high speed until the last chunk of butter has been completely incorporated and the frosting is smooth and fluffy.

 Assembling the Strawberry Cupcakes with the Strawberry Ermine Frosting

-• If filling your cupcakes, use a cupcake corer to remove a piece from the center of the unfrosted cupcakes.
-This will serve as a well for any fillings like strawberry jam or preserves, lemon curd or even chocolate fudge.
-Replace a piece of the cupcake core on top to serve as a "cap" to prevent runnier fillings from oozing out
+2. Use a cupcake corer to remove a piece from the center of the cupcakes.
+Then fill with strawberry preserves.
+Replace a piece of the cupcake core on top to serve as a "cap."

 Notes

-• Make sure the egg whites are whipped in a clean bowl and with a clean whisk free of any oil.
-Also ensure there are no egg yolks in the egg whites.
+• Make sure the egg whites are whipped in a clean bowl and with a clean whisk free of any oil/grease.
+Also, ensure there are no egg yolks in the egg whites.
 Any fat will prevent the egg whites from whipping to full volume.